Mesothelioma Cytoreduction With HIPEC

 Veterans concerned about the financial burden of treatment can contact the Mesothelioma Veterans Center to learn more about their options for financial compensation.

-What is the rate of success of HIPEC surgery?
+What is the success rate of cytoreductive surgery with HIPEC?

 The five-year survival rate for patients who have undergone cytoreduction and HIPEC is 69%, which means that more than two-thirds of patients who undergo this procedure will live for five years after diagnosis.